 - Fleeing an enforcement officer is a felony.
-In addition, the RMV used may be forfeited. - A violation of ATV or ORV rules is a misdemeanor. - A violation of OHM rules is a petty misdemeanor.
+In addition, the RMV used may be forfeited. - A violation of ATV or ORV laws is a misdemeanor. - A violation of OHM laws is a petty misdemeanor or a misdemeanor.

 Reporting Stolen, Abandoned or Destroyed Vehicles